 The Role of the Board in a Crisis

 When a school is faced with a serious crisis, the board has a role to play.
 The board of trustees is a critical player and major asset in the management of a school.
 The level of trustee participation depends on the severity and the nature of the crisis.
 In this workshop, we will discuss key behaviors and best practices for the board when the school is faced with a crisis.
 We will review what to say, what not to say, questions you should never answer, what the full board needs to know and when, and how to support the school and the head.
 Given the increase in sexual misconduct issues both past and present, time will be spent on how to manage these types of issues.
-The group will divide into groups and each will be given a case study based on real issues for the groups to work through and report out accordingly.
+The group will divide into groups and each will be given a case study based on real issues for the groups to work through.

 The Crisis Plan

 Do you have a comprehensive crisis plan in place?
 An effective crisis plan should reflect the newest vulnerabilities and types of crises that independent heads are facing.
 It should include a list of outside resources you may need to call upon in a crisis.
 It should have a current list of contact lists with all the crisis team members trained and ready to hit the ground running, should a harmful situation occur.
 This workshop will help you with your existing plan or help create a new plan.

 sexual misconduct and student-on-student violence